saunders-jake/sMGET/README.md

 ### Notes
 - Piping the output of the command to /dev/null might make the script run quicker (untested)
-- I put a ~ next to the amount of files being downloaded because this script doesn't account for files that cannot be downloaded (i.e lack of permissions)
+- I put a ~ next to the number of files being downloaded because this script doesn't account for files that cannot be downloaded (i.e lack of permissions)

 Pull requests are welcome :)